 Purchase with funds from Georgia-Pacific Corporation

-This photograph was taken after Weston’s return from Mexico, where he experienced a radical artistic discovery: a straight photograph, manipulated only by choices of light and framing, could reveal extraordinary forms and surprises in even the most common subjects.
-The image was also a product of his recent introduction to Henrietta Shore, who was working on a series of paintings of shells.
-Framing them at close range against a dark ground, Weston created delicate geometric compositions that are beautifully intriguing, nearly abstract, and exceedingly sensual.
-His "Shells" series was one of his most popular, and the images were received with much acclaim from his artistic peers and art critics of the time.
+Weston took this photograph after his return from Mexico, where he had experienced a radical artistic discovery: a straight photograph, manipulated only by choices of light and framing, could reveal extraordinary forms and surprises in even the commonest subjects.
+The image was also a product of Weston's recent introduction to Henrietta Shore, who was working on a series of paintings of shells.